mouakiang/client-website/README.md

 - [React](https://www.w3schools.com/react/default.asp) - JavaScript library for building user interfaces.
 - [CSS](https://www.w3schools.com/css/default.asp) - The language that's used to style an HTML document or if using JSX used to style JSX components.
 - [JSX](https://www.w3schools.com/react/react_jsx.asp) - Allows us to write HTML in react.
+- [Acuity Scheduling](https://www.acuityscheduling.com/?utm_campaign=acuity&utm_medium=referral&utm_source=scheduling) - Flexibility to schedule appointments, block out dates and choose what you want for appointment creating.
+- [EmailJS](https://www.emailjs.com/docs/examples/reactjs/) - EmailJS allows emails to be sent from your contact form to your email.

 ## Team